fraudmoney/fraud-money/README.md

 This project is about having fun with crypto culture while being upfront about the speculative nature of it all.
 No promises about moon missions or revolutionary technology - just honest entertainment with a retro gaming twist.

-Thanks for checking out Fraud Money - where crypto meets classic gaming humor!
+Thanks for checking out Fraud Money!

 ## TECHNICAL IMPLEMENTATION